 FIRST YEAR CURRICULUM

-Over the course of the first year, students are led by DC&W tutors through a series of theme-based seminars that introduce some of the key ideas shaping the way design is made, used, and understood today, as well as core skills necessary in the expanded toolset of today’s writer/thinker/curator.
-This seminar series looks at different forms of writing, from articles and reviews to blogging and broadcasting, and at all types of exhibition-making.
-The aim is to understand the craft of each form and to develop a wide expressive range across different media outputs.
+Over the course of the first year, students are led by DC&W tutors in seminars that introduce some of the key ideas shaping the way design is made, used, and understood today, as well as core skills necessary in the expanded toolset of today’s writer/thinker/curator.
+These interrelated seminar series analyse and experiment with different forms of research and writing (from articles and reviews to blogging and broadcasting) and with many approaches to exhibition-making (from collage techniques and video to digital and physical modelling).
+The aim is to understand the craft and possibilities of each form, and to develop a distinct and personal perspective on design that can be articulated in expressive visual and verbal critical language across a wide range of media outputs.

 SECOND YEAR CURRICULUM